KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	5. Open the _styles.scss_ file.
 You’ll need to import the variables file so type in ```@import “variables”;``` and save your file.

+We've got our initial setup for our project done, now let's get to the fun part - styling!